-There is a growing amount of confirmed cases of coronavirus, and with that, what dog owners should know about the Coronavirus, their concerns, and the preparation for the spread of the illness.
+There is a growing amount of confirmed cases of coronavirus, and with that, dog owners may have concerns, and would like to be prepared for the spread of the illness.
 While we all have worries about our health, Dog owners are also apprehensive about how the coronavirus could affect their furry loved ones.
 Some of the most pressing questions we have are as follows:

 - Can dogs get the new coronavirus (COVID-19)?
 At this time, experts believe it is improbable.
 The World Health Organization now advises that there is no evidence to suggest that dogs or cats can be infected with the new coronavirus.
-What Pet Parents Need to Know About the New Coronavirus.
 The CDC also seconds that opinion, stating that, “At this time, there is no evidence that companion animals including pets can spread COVID-19.”

 - Can your dog get COVID-19?
 While there are a few reports that a dog tested positive for the virus, it is unlikely that your dog can get COVID-19 or spread it to you.